-The Bank and Valitor, as relevant, have made objections to and are defending the complaints regarding damages by Lindarflot, BM Valla's former chairman, Datacell and Sunshine Press Productions and the United Silicon claimants as described above.
+The Bank has made objections to and is defending the complaints regarding damages by Lindarflot, BM Valla's former chairman and the United Silicon claimants as described above.
 The extent and outcome of the legal proceedings or investigations, as the case may be, as well as any effect on the Bank, remain uncertain.